channable/icepeak/docs/IcepeakProtocol.md

 Both of these operations have an optional parameter, called `durable`, which if set, ensures that the action is completed before the response code 202 (accepted) is send back to the client.
 This ensures that no stale data is possible to get via a get call.
+An example of a call that uses `durable` is `http://localhost:3000/foo/bar?durable`

 Example if `durable` is **not** set:
 1. The client sends a PUT command to the server with a new value for `foo`.
 2. The server responds with a 202 (accepted) response immidiatly, before completing the action.
-3. A GET request is send to the server, requesting the value for `foo`, but `foo` is not yet updated on the server.
+3. A GET request is send to the server from the same client, requesting the value for `foo`, but `foo` is not yet updated on the server.
 4. The server responds with an out-of-date copy of the data.
 5. The update of `foo` is executed on the server and the result is broadcasted.

 Example if durable is set:
 1. The client sends a PUT command to the server with a new value for `foo`.
 2. The server waits for the new value of `foo` to be saved on the server.
 3. The server responds with a 202 (accepted) response.
-4. A GET request is send to the server, requesting the value for `foo`.
+4. A GET request is send from the same client to the server, requesting the value for `foo`.
 5. The server responds with the updated value of `foo`.